INTERESTED IN WINEMAKING?

 If you'd like to learn more about home winemaking - whether you're a complete beginner or have been making wine for years -- come to a meeting as our guest.
 Consider this your open invitation!
 And if you like what you see, dues are only $50 a year for you plus one.
 (21+, please.)
 Membership also gives you access to several private, "member only" events: behind the scenes tours of grape vine growers, barrel makers, vineyard operations and so much more -- all designed to better your understanding of wine making.

 We grow our grapes in our private vineyards, backyards, acquire grapes from local sources, or just help out fellow members with their winemaking.
 (You're not required to make wine...but most do!)
-Varietals our members make range from Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Merlot and Zinfandel and Pinot Noir to the distinctive Tanat, Sangiovese, Syrah, Primitivo, Cabernet Franc, Grenache, and Mourvedre.
+Varietals our members make range from Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Merlot and Zinfandel and Pinot Noir to the distinctive Tanat, exclusive Ribolla Gialla, Sangiovese, Syrah, Primitivo, Cabernet Franc, Grenache, and Mourvedre.

 Additionally, SHW farms and manages the Tex Juen vineyard located on Leveroni Road at the end of Fryer Creek Trail in Sonoma.
 This vineyard was established on land leased from the City of Sonoma for the education of our members and is fully maintained by our group.
 Members are welcomed to participate and experience hands-on viticulture during our frequent, weekend work days.
 No previous knowledge required, just eagerness to learn.
 Send us an email about our next work day!